anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 The visualization below shows the typical time series plots generated based on the analysis attributes and the granularity of data set for analysis.

-The decomposed view largely talks about some of the the typical components of time series forecasting like Trend, Seasonal & Residual on top of the Observed series.
+The decomposed view largely describes about some of the the typical components of time series forecasting like Trend, Seasonal & Residual on top of the Observed series.
 Time series decomposition is supposedly one of the fundamental steps from analysis point irrespective of the model used.

 ![](https://raw.githubusercontent.com/anovos/anovos-docs/docs_update_report_v2/docs/assets/html-reports/time-series-5.png)

 The stationarity & transformation view help us in determinining how much the data can be quantified (through KPSS & ADSS test) in terms of transformation needed to attain stationarity.
-Additionally, we're showing on how a post transformation view basis `Box-Cox-Transformation` can be further in downstream.
+Additionally, we're showing on how a post transformation view basis `Box-Cox-Transformation` can be further used in the downstream applications.

 ![](https://raw.githubusercontent.com/anovos/anovos-docs/docs_update_report_v2/docs/assets/html-reports/time-series-6.png)